whaakman/azure-docs.nl-nl/articles/active-directory/reports-monitoring/troubleshoot-content-pack.md

 ## <a name="refresh-failed"></a>Vernieuwen is mislukt

-**Hoe deze fout is opgehaald**: e-mailbericht van Power BI of mislukte status in de geschiedenis vernieuwen.
+**Hoe deze fout is opgehaald**: Stuur een e-mail met Power BI of mislukte status in de geschiedenis vernieuwen.

 | Oorzaak | Voor het oplossen van |